Alan-Kuan/Firefox-Mod-Blur/README.md

 <h3>:page_with_curl: Installer Script</h3>

 > [!WARNING]
-> Since the structure of `EXTRA MODS` and `EXTRA THEMES` have been modified in this fork,
+> Since names of some files have been modified in this fork,
 > the installer does not work in the upstream repo.

 <h4>Prerequisites</h4>